kjolley/BIGSdb_documentation/administration.rst

   * Allowed: true/false.

-* flag_table - Set to true to specify that the sequence definition database contains an allele flag table (which is the case for BIGSdb version 1.4 onwards).

-  * Allowed: true/false.

 * isolate_display - Sets how alleles for this locus are displayed in a detailed isolate record - this can be overridden by user preference.